Mali

 General information

-Visitors are recommended to pay special attention to their security.
+Travellers are advised to pay particular attention to their safety.
 Avoid travelling at night.
-Carry a copy of your ID document and only a small amount of cash on you.
-Avoid travelling in the interior of the country.
-The criminality rate is high, with kidnaps and thefts in cities and tourist centres.
-The Northern and Eastern land regions of the Niger River are notorious for kidnapping of EU citizens.
+Carrying a copy of identification and a small amount of money is recommended.
+Avoid travelling inland.
+There is a very high level of crime, kidnappings and pickpocketing in major cities and tourist centres.
+The areas north and east of the Niger River are particularly dangerous for kidnapping European citizens.

 Healthcare: